felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 ## Manual Catalog Push

-Once your catalog is populated on HubRise, and you have assigned product ref codes for each item, you can push it manually to your Deliveroo store by following these steps:
+Once your catalog is populated on HubRise, and you have assigned ref codes to all products and options, you can push it manually to your Deliveroo store by following these steps:

 1. Log in to your [HubRise account](https://manager.hubrise.com).
 1. Select the HubRise account and location connected with your Deliveroo store.